maudes/maudes.github.io/index.md

 <!--# Hello, I'm Maude. -->
+I am a product manager with over 5 years of experience in cross-functional team leadership and comprehensive software development throughout the product lifecycle.
+Proven track record in managing innovative projects, including the "Matter" connectivity standard initiative at WiZ (Signify), and optimizing global partnerships with leading smart home brands.
+Proficient in adapting agile methodology to enhance product development and operational efficiency across various sectors.
+A self-motivated, persistent team player.

 Thanks for visiting!
 If you have questions or would like to discuss an opportunity to work together, feel free to [get in touch](https://www.linkedin.com/in/meng-hsueh-shen/).

 ## EXPERIENCE